tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@vinod2305/index.md

 ### help I need?

-It would be good if someone gives idea on projects.
+It would be good if someone gives ideas on projects.

 ### how to contact me?